DataTools4Heart/DP-Clinical-ICL/README.md

 3. **Access Requirements**:
    - MIMIC-IV version 2.2 dataset access credentials
      - Visit [PhysioNet MIMIC-IV 2.2](https://physionet.org/content/mimiciv/2.2/)
-     - Create an account and complete the required training (see more in the [Acquire MIMIC access](#Step 2: Acquire MIMIC access) section)
+     - Create an account and complete the required training (see more in the [Step 2: Acquire MIMIC access](#acquire-mimic-access) section)

 ## Installation Guide